What Is a Procurement Team & How to Sell to One

-When your deal gets passed to procurement, you're not dealing with a faceless department.
-You're dealing with people.
-There’s the analyst who scrutinizes every detail, the manager focused on supplier relationships, and the executive who cares about the big-picture strategy.
-Each person has different priorities, and treating them all the same is a common mistake.
-To successfully close a complex deal, you need to know who you're talking to.
-This article will introduce you to the key players on a typical procurement team, explaining their individual roles and motivations so you can tailor your approach and build stronger connections with each decision-maker.
+When your deal gets passed to procurement, it’s easy to see them as a single roadblock.
+But you're not dealing with a faceless department—you're dealing with people.
+A modern procurement team is made of individuals: the analyst scrutinizing every detail, the manager focused on supplier relationships, and the executive who cares about the big-picture strategy.
+Treating them all the same is a huge mistake.
+To successfully close a complex deal, you need to understand what a procurement team does and who you're talking to.
+We'll introduce you to the key players on typical procurement teams so you can tailor your approach and build stronger connections.

 Key Takeaways